dgraph-io/dgraph-docs/content/clients/overview.md

 order to balance predicate distribution.
 This occurs automatically every 10 minutes.
 It's possible for clients to aid this process by communicating with all Dgraph instances.
-For the Go client, this means passing in one `*grpc.ClientConn` per Dgraph instance.
-Mutations will be made in a round robin fashion, resulting in an initially semi random predicate distribution.
+For the Go client, this means passing in one `*grpc.ClientConn` per Dgraph instance, or routing traffic through a load balancer.
+Mutations will be made in a round robin fashion, resulting in a semi-random initial predicate distribution.
 {{% /notice %}}

+### GraphQL Clients
+Dgraph does not force or insist on any particular GraphQL client.
+Any GraphQL client, GUI, tool, or library will work well with Dgraph, and it is the users' choice which to choose.
+Dgraph only provides clients for the proprietary DQL query language.
+GraphQL clients are available for free from many organizations.

+There is however, a basic GraphQL web-based tool included in the [Dgraph cloud GUI](https://cloud.dgraph.io) for convenience.
 ### Transactions

 Dgraph clients perform mutations and queries using transactions.
 A